bhaskar552/LLM_SEARCH_RAG/readme.md

 - **streamlit_app/**: Contains the Streamlit front-end code.
 - **.env**: Stores API keys (make sure this file is not included in version control).
 - **requirements.txt**: Lists the project dependencies.

-## Task Instructions for Candidates

-You are required to complete the following:

-1. Implement the functionality to fetch, process, and generate responses from an LLM using the provided APIs.
-2. Integrate the APIs with the Flask backend.
-3. Display the results in the Streamlit frontend.

-Good luck!